Hyperling/HealthProtocol/ebook.md

 # Sources

-Below are many of the sources I have used when building my health arsenals.
+Below are many of the sources I have used when building my health arsenal.
 I do not claim to trust any of these sources 100% and some characters may even be considered controversial.
 I only take what I find to be True and discard any other information.

 - Barnard, Dr. Neal
     - Book: "Dr. Neal Barnard's Program for Reversing Diabetes"